Jitensid/FileDrive/README.md

 # Drive

-Drive is a file storage web application developed using Django as backend and React fo frontend.
+Drive is a file storage web application developed using Django as backend and React for frontend.